1.0 Purpose and Scope

 3.2.1 Recommended immunisations

-UQ workers and students who currently work or intend to work with children are strongly recommended to confirm existing immunity or be vaccinated against:
+UQ workers and students who currently work or intend to work with children are recommended to confirm existing immunity or be vaccinated against:

 3.2.2 Early childhood education, special education settings